 Tiger nuts may contribute to the body building up a stronger immune response against infections, including those from antibiotic-resistant bacteria.
 Yet, more research is needed.

 Tiger nuts have a history of being used to boost libido.

 They’re used as aphrodisiacs in Ayurvedic medicine.
 In addition, men in Nigeria have used tiger nuts for generations to treat erectile dysfunction, increase sperm count, and boost libido.

 That said, few studies have investigated these supposed aphrodisiac properties.

-In a rat study, eating large amounts of tiger nuts for 30 days increased testosterone levels, boosted sexual activity and reduced intermission time between mating sessions (22).
+In a rat study, eating a large number of tiger nuts for 30 days increased testosterone levels, boosted sexual activity, and reduced intromission time between mating sessions (

 However, there are no studies on using tiger nuts as an aphrodisiac in humans, so more research is needed before any conclusions can be made.